Tinku Acharya: Education and career

 From 1996 to 2002, Acharya worked at Intel Corporation USA.
 He led several R&D and algorithm development teams in Intel Corporation (USA) to develop digital camera, electronic imaging systems and reprographics architecture for color photocopiers, and high-performance VLSI architectures.
 In late 90's, he developed the 'key image processing chain’ to map them into a small foot-print silicon for first dual-mode digital camera (Intel Corporation, USA).

 During 1998 to 2002, he was an adjunct professor in the Department of Electrical engineering, Arizona State University, Tempe, Arizona.
 And Adjunct Professor at IIT Kharagpur in Electronics & Electrical Communication Engineering.

 Tinku Acharya also served JPEG 2000 Standard Committee of in the US National Body in the International Organization for Standardization.
 He wrote the first book on JPEG 2000 Standard of this scalable image compression for its VLSI and software implementations.

 Acharya started Videonetics in 2008, an artificial intelligence and deep learning-powered video computing platform company selected as Technology Pioneer by World Economic Forum.

 Acharya contributed in modern enterprise-class Video Management System, Intelligent Video Analytics applications, and an Artificial Intelligence-based Unified Video Computing Platform.

 Acharya worked at AT&T Labs, USA before joining Intel Corporation.
 He also served as the Director – IT at Intellectual Ventures from 2008 to 2012.

 Acharya has collaborated with Eastman Kodak, Indian Statistical Institute Indian Institute of Science and many more.

 Tinku Acharya participates and contributes in many activities promoting and advancement of science and technology in various fields in India.
-He is a member of the Research Advisory Board of National Council of Science Museums, Ministry of Culture, Govt. of India.
-He is also Governing Body Member of the Technology Innovation Hub at the Indian Institute of Technology Patna.
+He served as a member of the Research Advisory Board of National Council of Science Museums, Ministry of Culture, Govt. of India.
+He was also a Governing Body Member of the Technology Innovation Hub at the Indian Institute of Technology, Patna.

-He was recognized by the Member of Congress, House of Representatives, Mr. Jeff Flake from Arizona, USA in 2002 for his contributions in intellectual property development in the state of Arizona.

 Invention

-Acharya holds more than 175 U.S. and International patents in data compression, electronic imaging, multimedia computing, intelligent video, computer vision, artificial intelligence and VLSI Signal Processing and architectures.

 Acharya introduced the concept of "Sixel" (Sensory Elements) to unify multiple heterogenous types of sensory data into a single data structure like static image or motion pictures (video) to process all correlated sensory data using single analytical processing framework.
+He is inventor of over 180 international patents.